Dean and Vice Provost

 About Dr. Taylor

-Ed Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington Seattle, where he oversees educational opportunities that deepen and enrich the undergraduate experience including First Year Programs, experiential learning programs, academic advising and support, educational assessment, classroom support, and the University Honors Program.
+Ed Taylor is vice provost and dean of Undergraduate Academic Affairs at the University of Washington Seattle, where he oversees educational opportunities that deepen and enrich the undergraduate experience including First Year Programs, experiential learning programs, academic advising and support, educational assessment, and the University Honors Program.

 Dr. Taylor is a professor in the UW’s College of Education, which he joined in 1995.
 His research and teaching center around moral dimensions of education and integrative education, leadership in education, and social justice, and he has written, taught, and presented extensively on these topics.
 Taylor earned his Ph.D. in educational leadership and policy studies from the University of Washington.
 At Gonzaga University, he earned a master’s degree in psychology and bachelors’ degrees in sociology and psychology.